Group and Solo Study Spaces

 This is a small group meeting room seating 12 with resident computer, laptop plug in, and digital panel for group presentation.
 Also includes white board and fabric pin walls for brainstorming and display of non-digital content.
 Reservable by current faculty and staff only.

-A multi-purpose media production suite located on the second floor of the John T. Richardson Library.
+Studio G is a multi-purpose media production suite located on the second floor of the John T. Richardson Library.
 It can be used for photography, video shoots, and music production.
 The suite is equipped with a state-of-the-art lighting system that is programmed with presets for different lighting situations.
 Other equipment:

 - 88-key MIDI-controller keyboard